juan-lee/carp/docs/design.md

 schedule it to a management cluster.
 To do so, CARP must be aware of management cluster capacity.
 When no management cluster has capacity, CARP must create a new cluster.
 It does so by creating a CAPI cluster object.
-When that cluster is ready, CARP deployed the CAPI + CAPZ cluster to the newly deployed management cluster.
-When the CAPI + CAPZ components are ready on the remote management cluster, CARP will apply the origin user-requested cluster to the remote management cluster, and wait for it to provision successfully.
+When that cluster is ready, CARP deploys the CAPI + CAPZ cluster to the newly deployed management cluster.
+When the CAPI + CAPZ components are ready on the remote management cluster, CARP will apply the original user-requested cluster to the remote management cluster, and wait for it to provision successfully.